bopen/earthdatahub-catalogue/catalogue/cmip6/CMCC-CM2-SR5-historical-r1i1p1f1-day-gn/description.md

 The data is distributed in a compressed Zarr v3 format with near-zero precision loss.
 It features a daily temporal resolution and is structurally optimized for high-throughput regional assessments and time-series analysis.

-Accessing this dataset requires a v3-compatible Zarr implementation (e.g., zarr-python 3.x).
-If you are using Python, you can update your environment via `pip install -U zarr`.
+Accessing this dataset requires a Zarr v3-compatible library (e.g., zarr-python >= 3.x).
+Python users can upgrade via `pip install -U zarr`.